mrd0x/secblog/src/pages/spoofing-calendar-invites-using-ics-files/index.md

  `ORGANIZER;CN=spoof@company.com:mailto:mrd0x@hotmail.com`

- As for the Attendees you can add as many as you'd like and again modify the `CN=` value and that's the email the user will see.
+ As for the attendees you can add as many as you'd like and again modify the `CN=` value and that's the email the user will see.

  `ATTENDEE;CUTYPE=INDIVIDUAL;ROLE=REQ-PARTICIPANT;PARTSTAT=NEEDS-ACTION;RSVP=TRUE;CN=fakeattendee@company.com;X-NUM-GUESTS=0:mailto:lol@gmail.com`